Non-shedding cats: 10 cats that don't shed (much!)

 (Image credit: banksythebambino/Instagram)

-Bambino cats are a cross between Munchkin cats and Sphynx cats, and they're pretty darn adorable (bambino does mean "baby" in Italian).
+Bambino cats are a cross between munchkin cats and sphynx cats, and they're pretty darn adorable (bambino does mean "baby" in Italian).

 They're also covered in peach fuzz which means you won't really have to worry about shedding.
-Bambinos are incredibly social and affectionate, so expect these little velvet babies to post up in your lap whenever they get a chance.
+Bambinos are incredibly social and affectionate, so expect these little velvet babies to curl up in your lap whenever they get a chance.

 They get along well with kids and other animals, too, so they're a great fit for families.